-In January, your library started a mentoring program called Librarians in Training, which gives students an in-depth look at how libraries function.
+In January 2019, your library started a mentoring program called Librarian-in-Training, which gives students an in-depth look at how libraries function.
 JCPL’s School Age Program Coordinator Jennifer Johnson says that the main goal “is to inspire the next generation of library employees who are committed to fostering a life-long love of reading and learning in their patrons.”
 The idea for the program came from a young library patron who told Jennifer that she wants to be a librarian when she grows up.
 That conversation got Jennifer thinking, “Is there some way for us to offer meaningful experiences and education about the library profession to children who may be interested in the field?”

 The program is designed to build students’ understanding of both the library as a whole as well as the specifics of individual jobs.
 This gives students a chance to “try on” various roles.
 Ethan Bunch is one such student.
 He says that his favorite part of the program so far has been his time in Technical Services.
 He says, “I’ve learned how important it is to take care of books and how you can’t treat them poorly.”
 And thanks to the overall experience of spending time in each department, Ethan says it has been “cool to see how just a few people keep such a big place running.”

 Jennifer says she has seen “moments of confident initiative and meaningful learning” in all the students, and those moments are what make her proud of the program and excited for potential expansion in the future.